bielborgesc/make-money-broker/README.md

 ## Development

- * Este site contém uma página principal, onde apresenta um carrossel com algumas curiosidades, logo abaixo encontramos 3 links que o levarão ao site da B3, à página de produtos do site e a um vídeo que aborda o day trade
+ * This site has a main page, where it presents a carousel with some curiosities, just below you will find 3 links that will take you to the B3 website, the product page of the website and a video that discusses the day trade

  * We have a product page where we can find cards with various world currencies and their values in the "Coins" section.